A magical travel experience 2285 meters above sea level on Mount Sinai in Egypt.

 At the foot of the mountain, we were greeted by eager Bedouins selling warm hats, gloves, ponchos, and flashlights.
 Then we met our Bedouin guide, who accompanied us all the way up.

-The distance to the top is only 5–6 kilometers.
+The distance to the top of Mount Sinai is only 5–6 kilometers.
 But since the terrain is steep and challenging, most people need between two and three hours.
 We took breaks about every half hour and spent about three hours ascending.
 After the last rest stop, it’s just a short climb to the summit.

 Difficulty Level: Moderate